 Whew!
 Still with me?
 Not much to say about the final day – after breakfast everyone said their goodbyes, exchanged contact details (well, facebook friend requests) and headed on their way.

-In terms of accommodation recommendations, we stayed here for three weeks, and loved it – but there are plenty of other options to choose from in Marrakech at all price points.
+In terms of accommodation recommendations, we stayed at a centrally located basic Riad for three weeks, and there are plenty of options to choose from in Marrakech at all price points.

 So that was the tour in detail.
 Let’s go over my thoughts on our experience and see if this is the right experience for you.

 Travel Talk Tours review: What was good about our Morocco Tour?